 The Potato and yoghurt diet

-Goal: to lose 5 kg in 3 days
+Goal: to lose up to 5 kg in 3 days

 Be aware: this is only the goal of this diet, not necessarily its outcome.
 Results vary from person to person.
 Consult your doctor or dietician before starting this (or any other) diet.